-- aa.
-The land supports access to and enjoyment of significant Kāpiti Coast landforms, features or landscape character areas - ab.
-The land supports community connection to the landscape and the identity of Kāpiti as a place for - ac.
+- character areas - ab.
+The land supports community connection to the landscape and the identity of Kāpiti as a place for visitors.

+ac.
 The land provides opportunities for education about the natural and cultural history of the Kāpiti Coast ad.
 The land supports a diverse and well distributed open space network in accordance with this Strategy and would not contribute to an over provision of land of a particular type.